itchio/butler/butlerd/generous/docs/README.md

 <p>Searches butler&rsquo;s local database for games, bundles, and collections.
 Does not perform any API requests.</p>

-<p>Games are searched across everything locally cached.
-Bundles and
+<p>Results are scoped to the given profile: games in the profile&rsquo;s library
-collections are scoped to the given profile: only bundles the profile owns and collections in the profile&rsquo;s collection list are returned.</p>
+(owned, in an owned bundle, in one of their collections, on their dashboard, or installed), bundles the profile owns, and collections in the profile&rsquo;s collection list.</p>

 </p>